gayatrigxg/gayatrigxg/README.md

 ---

-## Note
+## 🍃 A Thought I Like

-Good systems are not just built to work — they are built to last.
+> “Good systems are not just built to work — they are built to last.”

+---